House votes to expand legal safeguards for LGBTQ people - The Boston Globe

 “Our neighbor, @RepMarieNewman, wants to pass the so-called “Equality” Act to destroy women’s rights and religious freedoms.
 Thought we’d put up ours so she can look at it every time she opens her door,” Greene tweeted.

-House Speaker Nancy Pelosi, D-Calif., pointed to the exchange to advocate for the bill Thursday.
+House Speaker Nancy Pelosi pointed to the exchange to advocate for the bill Thursday.

-“It breaks my heart that it is necessary, but the fact is, and in fact we had a sad event here even this morning, demonstrating the need for us to have respect," Pelosi said, at one point pausing and taking a deep sigh.
-“Not even just respect, but take pride, take pride in our LGBT community."
+“It breaks my heart that it is necessary, but the fact is, and in fact we had a sad event here even this morning, demonstrating the need for us to have respect,” Pelosi said, at one point pausing and sighing deeply.
+“Not even just respect, but take pride, take pride in our LGBT community.”

 Gay and lesbian members of Congress spoke about how meaningful the bill is for them.

-“Look, we're not asking for anything that any other American doesn't already enjoy," said Rep. Chris Pappas, D-N.H.
+“Look, we’re not asking for anything that any other American doesn’t already enjoy,’' said Representative Chris Pappas, a Democrat from New Hampshire.
 “We just want to be treated the same.
-We just want politicians in Washington to catch up with the times and the Constitution."
+We just want politicians in Washington to catch up with the times and the Constitution.”

 Advertisement